 Step 11: Pipe to Landscape

 Shallowly trench where you want to irrigate.
 In heavily mulched yards, sometimes you can bury the pipe in the mulch and skip trenching.
 You can tee your line, but don't go overboard.
 I wouldn't tee more than once or twice.
 Smaller runs of pipes, especially with the ultra high efficiency washing machines will be more successful.
-Use heavy things to ballast your pipe until you backfill.
+Use heavy things to anchor your pipe until you backfill.

 Step 12: Outlets